triton-inference-server/server/docs/protocol/extension_logging.md

 - "log_errors" : a $boolean parameter that controls whether the Triton server logs ERROR level messages.

-- "log_verbose_level" : a $uint32 parameter that controls whether the Triton server outputs verbose messages of varying degrees.
+- "log_verbose_level" : a $number parameter that controls whether the Triton server outputs verbose messages of varying degrees.
 This value can be any integer >= 0.
-If "log_verbose_level" is 0, no verbose messages will be output by the Triton server.
+If "log_verbose_level" is 0, verbose logging will be disabled, and no verbose messages will be output by the Triton server.
 If "log_verbose_level" is 1, level 1 verbose messages will be output by the Triton server.
-If "log_verbose_level" is 2, the Triton server will output all verbose messages of level <= 2, etc.
+If "log_verbose_level" is 2, the Triton server will output all verbose messages of level <= 2, etc. Attempting to set "log_verbose_level" to a number < 0 will result in an error.

 - "log_format" : a $string parameter that controls the format of Triton server log messages.
 There are currently 2 formats: "default" and "ISO8601".